Conference Archive

 Minister of Health, Republic of Slovenia

-Minister for Health, Republic of Latvia
+Minister for Health, Latvia

 Director-General, European Commission Directorate-General for Health and Food Safety